ddabapps/swagview/README.md

 SWAGView is licensed under the terms of the [Mozilla Public Licence v2.0](https://www.mozilla.org/MPL/2.0/).

+## Changes

+See [`CHANGELOG.md`](https://github.com/ddabapps/swagview/blob/main/CHANGELOG.md) for details of notable changes to the project.

 ## Bug Reports and Features

 You can report bugs or request new features using the [Issues](https://github.com/ddabapps/swagview/issues) section of the SWAGView GitHub project.
 You will need a GitHub account to do this.